catid/ImageWorker/README.md

 Any prerequisites like Python3 need to be installed using `apt install`.

-Each node needs a `rabbit-mq` server running: https://www.rabbitmq.com/download.html
+Each node needs a `rabbit-mq` server running.
+I got it installed by running `bash install_rabbitmq.sh`

 ## Worker setup